About The Grange Physical Therapy & Sports Injury Clinic

 The Grange Physical Therapy & Sports Injury Clinic is dedicated to enriching the lives of others through results-oriented treatment of injuries delivered in a caring, respectful manner.
 We are firm believers in the effectiveness of physical therapy, as well as complementary treatments such as dry needling and massage therapy; and as such are steadfastly committed to making the public aware of its life changing benefits.

 Janice has been a physical therapist serving the west end of Edmonton since 2006.
-She graduated from the University of Alberta in the first Master’s of Physical Therapy program and has a keen interest in acupuncture and dry needling.
+She graduated from the University of Alberta in the first Master’s of Physical Therapy program and has a keen interest in dry needling and assessing and treating dysfunctions in movement.

 Sudharshan has an undergraduate degree in Physical Therapy and a Masters in Orthopedic Physical Therapy.
 He started his career in Canada in 2001, working with a variety of clients in a rural hospital, eventually shifting to a private practice in 2007.
 He has also incorporated needling into his physical therapy practice since 2004.